 manufactures detectors, has written in a letter to the researchers' publishers that the researchers may be sued for libel if they continue to write on this subject in the future.

-for voice experts working for the police and security services.
+magazine for voice experts working for the police and security services.
 The article entitled "Charlatantry in forensic speech science" gave an overview of the last fifty years of research in the field of lie detectors.
-The article's conclusion is that
+The article's

 Mass Lobby for Libel Law Reform

 This Tuesday 23rd March we are organising a mass lobby of MPs for libel law reform at the House of Commons from 2pm.
 Some of the parties are wavering - they don't want to commit to reforms unless they are under pressure to.
 We need everyone to

 help to bring that about before manifestos are published and Parliament rises for the election.
 Can you come to a mass lobby in the House of Commons on Tuesday 23rd at 2pm?
 This is the closest we've been to fundamental libel law reform in a

 century, but we need everyone to help it succeed.

 Come to the Cromwell Green entrance to the Houses of Parliament.
 You will have to allow about 20 minutes to pass through security and to get to Committee Room 15 between 2 and 3pm.
 We will hear from high profile Champions of the campaign on why